-Today, I advise organizations on how to frame, evaluate, and de-risk AI initiatives, particularly during R&D phases where early technical and data decisions shape everything downstream.
+I advise medical imaging AI teams on how to frame, evaluate, and de-risk their R&D initiatives, at the stages where early decisions shape everything downstream.

 Vera Damerjian Pieters